tripack45/dyhw/README.md

 * Login-Register;
 * ToDoList - Inspect The list
 * ToDoList - Add/Delete/Edit an Entry

-*
+This system provides *Minimum* protection, ~~basically open to SQL Injections~~ With help of prepared statements, Now it is officially bulletproof! :)
-This system provides *Minimum* protection, basically open to SQL Injections :)
+Except for the fact it is built on rpi3 so that a manual DOS could crash it(perhaps).

 *DO NOT USE ANY USUAL PASSWORD IN TYRING OUT THIS PROJECT!!*